Mother of man who fatally overdosed at Nassau jail files $20M wrongful death lawsuit

-Mother of man who fatally overdosed at Nassau jail files $20 million wrongful lawsuit
+Mother of man who fatally overdosed at Nassau jail files $20 million wrongful death lawsuit

 The mother of a West Babylon man who died from overdosing on fentanyl in Nassau's jail has filed a $20 million lawsuit alleging the 28-year-old's "agonizing and wrongful" death happened because county officials ignored a drug contraband problem at the facility and didn't treat his addiction.

-The county was aware "a virtual open door to contraband" existed at the East Meadow correctional facility but didn’t take measures to "stem the tide" of illegal drugs before Kevin Rollins’ death in December 2018, the lawsuit alleges.
+The county was aware "a virtual open door to contraband" existed at the East Meadow correctional facility but didn’t do enough to fight the illegal drug trade before Kevin Rollins’ death in December 2018, the lawsuit alleges.

 The litigation points to a Newsday story last year that revealed Nassau jail officials seized drugs or drug paraphernalia 237 times in a period of about four years ending in summer 2019, including marijuana, prescription pills, heroin and other banned substances.